 Content Distribution Channels

 Your content plan should be really starting to come together!
 You have your customer avatar, and you know the types of content you will be creating for them.
 In this step, we’ll decide where you will distribute that content.

 Although there are many different content distribution channels, they all boil down to two distinct methods: organic and paid.

 Organic Distribution Channels

 Organic channels do not require any paid advertising, so they are really great for a low budget.
-These channels do take time to generate leads, because you have to be in your users face and posting quality content.
+These channels do take time to generate leads because you have to be in your user’s face and post quality content.

 ● Search Engines